kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 The metrics will be routed to the `Attributes Enrichment Pipeline` only if they are workload metrics.
 Otherwise, the metrics will bypass the `Attributes Enrichment Pipeline` and will be routed directly to the `Output Pipeline`.

-Load test using `europe-docker.pkg.dev/kyma-project/dev/kyma-otel-collector:PR-121` image which contains the `routingconnector` and `forwardconnector` components:
+Load test using the image `europe-docker.pkg.dev/kyma-project/dev/kyma-otel-collector:PR-121`, which contains the `routingconnector` and `forwardconnector` components:

 <div class="table-wrapper" markdown="block">